-Vehicle use, particularly by off-road vehicles, has significantly increased in recent years.
 The Wolverine Hill area in the WMA has sustained significant damage from off-road vehicle use and the unauthorized development of a dirt bike course.
-The landscape in the WMA is not very resilient; vegetation is not well rooted in the light sandy soil and it is easily destroyed by vehicle use.
-The footprint of trails across the WMA is large which impacts the quality of habitat for wildlife species.
-With increasing recreational activity and the number of machines being operated in the WMA, these activities contribute to increased disturbance to wildlife and habitat.
+The WMA is an environmentally-sensitive area with light, sandy soil, which means vegetation is not well-rooted.
+The vegetation can be easily damaged by repeated disturbance by vehicles.
+In addition, the footprint of trails across the WMA is large and affects the quality of habitat for many wildlife species.

-The public will continue to have open access to the WMA.
-The only change in use is that motor vehicles may only be operated on those trails eventually designated for motorized use.
+The public will continue to have full access to the WMA.
+The only change is that motor vehicles will only be allowed to operate on designated trails.